jrmdev/binder/README.md

 ```
   -h, --help            show this help message and exit
   -s <project_name>, --start <project_name>
-                        Start a new project under the projects directory
+                        Start a new project or resume an existing project
-  -r <project_name>, --resume <project_name>
-                        Continue to work on a previously started project
   -y, --screenshot      Take a screenshot and save it in the project folder
   -d <domain_name>, --domain <domain_name>
                         Limit all actions to this domain. (i.e. when querying